 About the African American Studies Department

-There is an ever-increasing demand for college graduates who are equipped to work in global and multicultural environments.
-Ohio University's African American Studies Department offers a distinctive program that focuses on the African American experience regionally, nationally, and globally.
-It offers a solid program of study that draws from a range of academic fields including history, sociology, psychology, political science, economics, literature, art, music, and media.
+Students who pursue study and scholarship in African American Studies are equipped with critical and analytical skills to work in global and multicultural environments.
+Our department offers a solid program of study that draws from a range of academic fields including history, literature, sociology, psychology, political science, economics, literature, art, music, and media.

 Student learning assessment at the program level is intended to promote and maintain program excellence and improve student learning.
 Each department in the College of Arts & Sciences has developed a set of learning outcomes for their programs and engages in faculty-led assessment activities to help inform curricular and program review and development.
 Student learning is assessed in different ways across A&S departments, informed by disciplinary standards and the specific learning outcomes of the program.